oskar-j/kdn-pal/README.md

 ### Description

 Kdnuggets pure console reader.
-Uses RSS parser and / or HTML scrapping to displat news from KDNuggets portal.
+Designed to run from console (hence the setup.py) and to dig out most interesting news (yet this feature currently under development).
+Uses RSS parser and / or HTML scrapping to display news from KDNuggets portal.

+#### To do list

+* publish on pypi
+* implement html scrapping
+* sort and shuffle articles intelligently

 ### Licence